Events

 The i4connected event management functionalities allow the users to manage the actual event definitions from the database.

-The Events functionality of the i4connected portal covers all the event occurrences possible inside the i4connected system, such as:
+The Events functionality of the i4connected portal covers all the regular event occurrences inside the i4connected system.

-Based on the i4connected events workflow, there are two separate denominations which are used though out the portal and this topic:
+Based on the i4connected events workflow, there are two separate denominations that are used throughout the portal and this topic:

-Events - An event is an abstract definition of a possible situation.
-It is not tied to a specific scenario or device, but can be associated to an event script.
+• Events - An event is an abstract definition of a possible situation.
+It is not tied to a specific scenario or device but can be associated with an event script.

 To sum up, an event is an abstract definition of a scenario while an occurrence is the manifestation of the event.

-The list of Events can be accessed by clicking the Events tile by users having at least the View events permission enabled.
+The list of Events can be accessed by clicking the Events tile by all system users, regardless of their permissions set.

 The Events panel